Yrahcaz7/The-Septenary-Forest/documentation/other.md

 - `overridePointDisplay()`: **OVERRIDE**.
 What this function returns overrides the point display at the top of the page.
 Any extra display things will still be displayed; this just replaces the point and point per second display.
 If it returns a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value, however, it will use the default.

 - `extraMainDisplay()`: **optional**.
 What this function returns adds to the main point display of each layer.
 It inserts it after the amount, but before the name.
+(Can use basic HTML.)
 For example, if you had:

     ```js
     function extraMainDisplay(layer) {